astsam/rtl8812au/README.md

-# RTL8812AU/21AU and RTL8814AU driver with monitor mode and frame injection
+# RTL8812AU/21AU and RTL8814AU drivers
+# with monitor mode and frame injection

 ## DKMS
-This driver can be installed using [DKMS](http://linux.dell.com/dkms/).
+This driver can be installed using [DKMS].
 This is a system which will automatically recompile and install a kernel module when a new kernel gets installed or updated.
 To make use of DKMS, install the `dkms` package, which on Debian (based) systems is done like this:
 ```
 sudo apt install dkms
 ```